 Companies like Ford, Adobe, and Amazon are considering switching a fraction of their workforce to remote work permanently.
 Some estimates even report that 20-30% of the workforce will be permanently remote multiple days a week by the end of 2021.
 Interestingly enough, even before the pandemic, Real Estate agents were reporting increasing interest in home offices, a trend that had previously been decreasing since the 1990s.

-Now, with the future of COVID-19 spread and prevention still up in the air, even those who anticipate going back to the office at some point in the near future are seeing the benefits of a home office space.
+Now, with COVID-19 spread still up in the air, even those who anticipate going back to the office at some point in the near future are seeing the benefits of a home office space.